MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching-content.md

 4. Measure real system dynamics and test trained model on real equipment.
 5. Expand model to cover more equipment variation.

 Defining exact parameters for machine teaching projects requires quite a bit of experimentation and empirical exploration.
-A machine teaching platform like Bonsai in the [Microsoft Autonomous Systems platform](https://www.microsoft.com/ai/autonomous-systems-platform) uses DRL innovations and simulations to help simplify AI model development.

 ### Example project